-At the American Atheist convention, you'll see slogans intended to mock Christianity...
-For example, "In God We Trust, NOT..."
+At the American Atheist convention you'll see slogans intended to mock Christianity...
+For example, "In God We Trust...
+NOT...."
 "There's a Sucker Born Again Every Minute..." and "God is Just Pretend."

-Conference attendees even have the opportunity to get debaptized.
-They brazenly stand under a blow dryer and renounce their former Christian faith.
+Conference attendees will even have the opportunity to get de-baptized.
+People will brazenly stand under a blow dryer, and renounce their former Christian faith.

-The conference is a pep rally for atheists.

-There are speeches on the so-called "dangers of religious belief."
-Folks are condemning and hostile.
+It's all a pep rally for atheists.
+Speeches will be given on the so-called "dangers of religious belief."
 They'll propose outlawing religion.
-They are violent and intolerant towards Christians while accusing Christians of being violent and intolerant.
-I'm glad you chose to worship at Church today, not at the Atheist convention.
+The crowd is violent and intolerant towards Christians, while accusing Christians of being violent and intolerant.
+I'm glad you chose to attend with us today, not at the Atheist convention.

-But let me suggest "an atheist convention making a declaration of unbelief" is exactly what we find in Luke 24:1-10.
-And again women are leading the way.

-Luke names the delegation, "Mary Magdalene, Joanna, Mary the mother of James, and the other women."
-Of course, some of you will want to jump to the defense of the ladies who visited Jesus' tomb...
+But let me suggest "an atheist convention making a declaration of unbelief" is exactly what we find in Luke 24.
+And again women lead the way.
+Luke names the delegation in verse 10, "Mary Magdalene, Joanna, Mary the mother of James, and the other women."

-"Pastor Sandy, how can you put Jesus' faithful followers in the same category as a blatant, belligerent, blasphemous enemy of all that's good and godly like Madalyn O'Hair?
-These Marys, are no Madalyns!"
+Of course, I can hear some of you jumping to the defense of these ladies...
+"How can you put Jesus' faithful followers in the same category as a belligerent, blasphemous enemy of all that's good and godly like Madalyn O'Hair?
+These Marys are no Madalyns!"

 But here's the point I want to challenge us with this morning.
 Atheism comes in two varieties!

-On the one hand, there's the flaming, antagonistic, militant brand of atheism embodied in organizations like the one meeting today in the city of Cincinnati.
+On the one hand, there's the flaming, antagonistic, militant brand of atheism embodied in organizations like the one meeting today in the city of Minneapolis.

-This kind of atheism opposes religious expression and wants to deny people their right to worship the God of the Bible.
+This kind of atheism opposes religious expression, and wants to deny people their right to worship the God of the Bible.
 They're anti-God and anti-Christ.

 These guys wear the black hats.
 They're relatively easy to spot.
-And for years, the perennial poster child for this type of atheism was Madalyn O'Hair.
+And for years the perennial poster child for this type of atheism was Madalyn O'Hair.

 But there's a more subtle form of atheism.
-This is the atheism that works its way into churches and brings spices to the tomb of Jesus.
+This is the atheism that works its way into churches, and brings spices to the tomb of Jesus.
 It's respectful, reverent, and religious.
-These are atheists in white hats.
+There are atheists with white hats.